Carm01/Windows10_defaults/README.md

 __IMPORTANT: Line 39 sets Time Zone Information.__
 I have one here I tweak before I roll it over to here ( https://gist.github.com/Carm01/e17f8faef769f79c9259c7cd01a0d029 )

 - __settings_Current_USER.cmd__ - An alternate to settings.cmd with a few changes to be run on current user logged in.
-If this is just a one off machine not being used by multiple people. _hint: you can modify the per user settings for the default hive to add to the script to change with the current user as well if that is important._
+If this is just a one off machine not being used by multiple people, or you do not want to modify the default hive just yet, this is your script.
+It is identical to the settings one without the default hive. _hint: you can modify the per user settings for the default hive to add to the script to change with the current user as well if that is important._
 __IMPORTANT: LIne 40 is TimeZone information.__

 - __Tweeks.au3__ - AutoIT version that is designed to be compiled to an exe to replace the settings.cmd.
 This can be run at the end of the sysprep process when a machine is finished imaging.